OpenRTDynamics/openrtdynamics2/README.md

     x = z + u                               # x[k] = z[k] + u[k]
     z << dy.delay(x, initial_state = 2.0)   # z[k+1] = x[k], z[0] = 2.0

-Herein, a signal variable $z$ is introduced that is combined with the system input u.
+Herein, a signal variable z is introduced that is combined with the system input u.
 The resulting intermediate variable x is then delayed and assigned to z closing the feedback loop.
 The delay has an initial value z[0] = 2.0.

 Given u[k] = 1.0, for k>=0, the output sequence for y is then { 2, 3, 4, 5, ...  }.